Mehmetali345Dev/345-Launcher/README.md

  - UI
  - [ ] Settings Form
  # Contributing, License and Sponsorship
- This project is not ready for contributing.
+ This project is not ready for public contributing.

- This Project under GPL 3.0 (GNU Public License 3.0) Sponsored by [Kitten Bot](https://kittenbot.ml)
+ This Project under GPL 3.0 (GNU Public License 3.0)

+Sponsored by [Kitten Bot](https://kittenbot.ml)

 For donates:

 [My websites donation link](https://mehmetali345.xyz/donate)

-# 3
-# 4
-# 5